Nicouicich/Nicouicich/README.md

 Hi 👋 My name is Nico Uicich
 ============================

-I'm a FullStack Software Engineer at Avature
+I'm a Backend Software Engineer at Brainstems
 ------------------------------------------------------------------

 I started with this beautiful career in 2015 when I began studying to be a software engineer.
 I love developing all kinds of applications and learning new technologies.